 Inside, the Bern Minster is home to the country’s most valuable set of stained glass windows.

 It also has the largest bell.
 Made in 1611, the Grosse Glocke (Big Bell) weighs in at 10.5 tons.

 We walked around the perimeter, admiring what we could see of the statues and stained glass that wasn’t blocked by scaffolding and plastic drapery for remodeling.

-Content that we’d seen the best of Bern and grateful we’d had such an intimate experience because of our personal tour from CG, we headed back to the train station for our 30-minute ride back to Fribourg.
-Still warm even late in the evening when we arrived home, we cracked a bottle of chilled Swiss wine we were unable to ship to our friends and toasted them in their absence.
+As the evening crept in, we hiked the short distance to the main train station for our 30-minute ride back to Fribourg.
+Still warm late in the evening when we arrived home, we cracked a bottle of chilled Swiss wine we were unable to ship to our friends and toasted them in their absence.

 We still can’t believe our good fortune in connecting with CG and in his generous offer to personally introduce us to his city.
 Thanks to him, we had a unique, intimate experience exploring a handful of the best things to do in Bern.

 If you’re anything like us, you’ll also have a lot of fun exploring Bern – Switzerland’s “City of Bears.”